Travel in Austria

 A photo of the Schlögen Bend

-Day 3: Ride from Schlögen to the city of Linz, the capital of Upper Austria, approx. 50 kilometers.
+Day 3: Ride from Schlögen to the City of Linz, the Capital of Upper Austria – Approx. 50 Kilometers.

 The route continues along the riverbanks through green towns like Aschach, Ottensheim, and Wilhering until you reach the city of Linz, the capital of Upper Austria.
 For culinary enthusiasts, we highly recommend dedicating time on this day to visit Linz’s old town, known for its developing and surprising culinary scene with a variety of restaurants.
 If you want to see the urban landscape, an excellent viewpoint in the city is Pöstlingberg hill, which provides a panoramic view of the entire city.
 In addition, the Jindrak café has a terrace with a lovely view.
 For a more natural and relaxing atmosphere, a visit to the Donaupark (Danube Park) is recommended.

-Day 4: Ride from Linz to the ancient town of Grein, approx. 60 kilometers.
+Day 4: Ride from Linz to the Ancient Town of Grein – Approx. 60 Kilometers.

 On this day, you will move a little away from the river to the St. Florian Monastery (named after the patron saint of Linz), and from there, you will ride to the city of Enns on the banks of the river of the same name.
 Enns was the first to receive city status in Austria, about a thousand years ago.
 A symbol of this special status is a very impressive tower, rising to a height of 60 meters in the center of the market square.